Polypants/threejs_tutorial/README.md

 This line of code passes that variable into the vertex shader.
 You can see the value of `time` and how often it's updated by checking the console, where it's being printed each frame.

-the `ShaderMaterial` has a `uniforms` value that's an object.
+In the `main.js`, the `ShaderMaterial` has a `uniforms` value that's an object.
 The object contains two properties: `type` and `value`.
 The type is 'f' for float, and the value is set to 0 to start.

+This is needed to define exactly what the shader should expect to have passed into it.

 ### What is the main() function?

 Both Fragment and vertex shaders need a `main()` function.

 The vertex shader `main()` function gets called once for every vertex of the mesh it's applied to.

-And the fragment shader `main()` function gets called once* for every fragment the 3D object takes up of the final 2D rendered image.
+The fragment shader `main()` function gets called once* for every fragment the 3D object takes up of the final 2D rendered image.

 \* or more depending on various multisampling parameters and OpenGL state.